 With credit markets as they are, banks are utilizing tighter lending and underwriting requirements for business acquisitions.
 Buyers and sellers must develop creative deal-structuring strategies that make transactions happen and provide future success.
 Seller financing helps with the capital structure and has almost become a requirement by lenders in the current environment.
 Seller participation assures a prospective buyer and lender that the seller believes in the value and sustainability of the business.

 Also, to remain competitive, many businesses could treat the downturn of the economy as a time to lay the foundations for future growth and the sale of the business when the economy rebounds.
 This may include a more global approach.
 Some regions of the world with advanced economies have escaped the effects of the credit crunch and those looking to create future successes may be able to capitalize on these global opportunities.

-While there’s much doom and gloom associated with the current economy, opportunities do exist for those interested in buying or selling a business.
-For business owners, or would-be owners, it’s important to work with a qualified business transaction professional, like a Certified Business Intermediary (CBI) or Mergers & Acquisitions Master Intermediary (M&AMI).
-They can provide the proper guidance on developing deal strategy.
+While there is much doom and gloom associated with the current economy, opportunities do exist for those interested in buying or selling a business.
+For business owners or would-be owners, it’s important to work with a qualified business transaction professional, like a Certified Business Intermediary (CBI) or Mergers & Acquisitions Master Intermediary (M&AMI).
+They can provide proper guidance on developing a deal strategy.